lgw2/lgw2.github.io/_teaching/csci132-fall-2022/labs/lab2.md

 ## Grading - 10 points
 * 4 points - Your `AnimalDemo` program displays 2 animals (name, age, and species) when run
 * 2 points - Your `AnimalDemo` program constructs the 2 animals with two different constructors as explained above
-* 3 points - After displaying the list, the program prompts the user for another animal, and lets the user enter its three attributes
+* 3 points - After displaying the two animals, the program prompts the user for another animal, and lets the user enter its three attributes
-* 1 point - After the user enters a another animal, the program displays the 3 animals
+* 1 point - After the user enters a another animal, the program displays that animal

 ## Grading turnaround
 This lab will be graded with scores in Brightspace before Tuesday, September